Whatsapp Icon

 Non-Hodgkin's Lymphoma Diagnosis

 My husband was in the Army, and while he was posted in Delhi around 15 years back, he had a routine health check-up.
 He opened up to the doctor that there was a small lump that he could feel behind his neck when he used to shave or take a bath and asked the doctor to take a closer look at it.
 The doctor asked for a couple of tests and asked him to wait for the reports.
 After the reports came, the doctor told him that there were some problems with the results, and therefore he needed to see an Oncologist.
 That was the first time that we were hearing the word Oncology or Oncologist.
-The doctor took him to the Oncology department, and he met the Head of the Department, Dr Dhar, who is now a retired Brigadier, and was a Colonel then.
+The doctor took him to the Oncology department, and he met the Head of the Department, Dr Dhar, who is now a retired Brigadier and was a Colonel then.
 Dr Dhar studied the reports and told him that it was a cancer called Non-Hodgkin's Lymphoma.
-Dr Dhar also explained to him the treatment procedures of Non-Hodgkin's Lymphoma and gave him confidence that it was treatable.
+He also explained to my husband the treatment procedures for Non-Hodgkin's Lymphoma and gave him confidence that it was treatable.

 Non-Hodgkin's Lymphoma Treatment